MicrosoftDocs/win32/desktop-src/wia/-wia-using-wia-collection-objects.md

 ---
-Description: 'A collection is an object that contains one or more objects.
+Description: A collection is an object that contains one or more objects.
 Collections provide an efficient way of grouping similar objects.
-Windows Image Acquisition (WIA) provides collections for the DeviceInfo and Item objects.' ms.assetid: '26918f15-4ef9-425b-8565-e64fc2c72063'
+Windows Image Acquisition (WIA) provides collections for the DeviceInfo and Item objects. ms.assetid: 26918f15-4ef9-425b-8565-e64fc2c72063
-title: Using WIA Collection Objects
+title: Using WIA Collection Objects ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using WIA Collection Objects